mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 #### Cluster 1

 We'll order by cluster 1's top ten bike models in descending order.
-We can quickly see that the top 10 models purchased are all in the affordable/low price segment.
+We can quickly see that the top 10 models purchased are predominantly high-end and mountain.
+The all but one model has a carbon frame.

 {% highlight r %}